dothidden/writeups/content/umdctf_2024/tcache.md

 ----
 ## Tcache

-Tcache (per thread cache) was added in glibc 2.26 to make heap allocation more efficient, and basically each thread will get it s own bin of small chunks.
+Tcache (per-thread cache) was added in glibc 2.26 to make heap allocation more efficient by allowing each thread to have its own tcache.

 Important things to know: